Rami-Sabbagh/MoDev/Engine/effectBase.md

 # Engine/effectBase.el
 Base class for creating special coded effects to be applied in the levels.
-Also acts as a template for gamemodes.
+Also acts as a template.

 ## Usage:
 ```lua